opendata-euskadi/fabric-r01f/docs/dev_env_install.md

 [PRE]
 ============================================================================
-[1] - Create a DEVELOP folder ie: c:\develop  (now on this folder is refered to as {develop}
+[1] - Create a DEVELOP folder. ie: c:\develop  (now on this folder is refered to as {develop}
-	  NOTE that the final folder structrue upon completing the installation should be:
+	  NOTE: the final folder structure upon completing the installation should be:

 			+ {develop}